-If you don't see your question in this FAQ, please send us an email at email@example.com.
+If you don't see your question in this FAQ please send us an email at email@example.com.

-No. Though the people behind ZEPL are also the creators of Apache Zeppelin, ZEPL is a separate platform expanding upon what we started with Apache Zeppelin.
-Zeppelin was created because we wanted something that could easily and quickly plug into various back-ends, and through it, do everything from data sourcing to visualization.
-But Zeppelin was created for the individual in a localized environment.
+No. Though the people behind Zepl are also the creators of Apache Zeppelin, Zepl is a separate data science analytics platform expanding upon what we started doing with Apache Zeppelin.
+Zeppelin was created because we wanted something that could quickly and easily plug into various back-ends doing everything from data sourcing to visualization.
+But it was created for the individual in a localized environment.
 But analytics is not a one person job.
 It's iterative and usually goes through multiple rounds of back and forth between different people.
-ZEPL is built this in mind.
+Zepl is built this in mind.

 Yes.
 You can continue to use Jupyter in your local environment and sync and/or import the notebooks as desired.
-You can also export notebooks from ZEPL to be worked on from you local Jupyter or Zeppelin instance.
+You can also export notebooks from Zepl to be worked on from you local Jupyter or Zeppelin instance.

 The notebooks are saved until you delete them or delete your account.